oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 ## Purpose

-The [`hls_flow_interfaces/mmhost`] (/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/mmhost) code sample demonstrates the usage of `annotated_arg` class in customizing Avalon memory-mapped interfaces for an FPGA IP component.
+The [hls_flow_interfaces/mmhost](/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/mmhost) code sample demonstrates how to use the `annotated_arg` wrapper class to customize an Avalon memory-mapped interface for an FPGA IP component.

 Sometimes annotations need to be applied on pointers inside the kernel to enable certain compiler optimizations.
-This tutorial shows how to use `annotated_ptr` to constrain memory accesses to a pointer variable inside the kernel, which reduces the LSUs use in the produced FPGA IP component.
+This tutorial shows how to use `annotated_ptr` to constrain memory accesses to a pointer variable inside the kernel, which reduces the number of Load/Store Units (LSUs) used in the generated FPGA IP component.

-### An FPGA component that contains memory access to unknown buffer location
+### An FPGA component that contains memory access to an ambiguous buffer location
-In the example, the device code defines a SYCL kernel functor that computes the dot product between a weight matrix (located in buffer location 1) and a vector (located in buffer location 2), and saves to the result vector located in buffer location 1.
+In the example, the device code defines a SYCL kernel functor that computes the dot product between a weight matrix (located in buffer location 1) and a vector (located in buffer location 2), and saves to the result vector (located in buffer location 1).

 ![](assets/interfaces.svg)